astronomer/docs/astro/cli/cli-podman.md

 import TabItem from '@theme/TabItem';
 import {siteVariables} from '@site/src/versions';

-If your Organization is already using [Podman](https://podman.io/) to run and manage containers, you can use it to execute Astro CLI commands including:
+If your Organization is already using [Podman](https://podman.io/) to run and manage containers, you can use it to run Airflow locally and deploy to Astronomer using the Astro CLI.

-- `astro dev [...]`: For running an Airflow environment on your local machine
-- `astro login`: For authenticating to Astronomer Software
-- `astro deploy`: For pushing code to a Deployment

-Many Organizations use Podman because of the security advantages it provides over Docker.
-Podman can run rootless and daemonless.

 <Tabs
     defaultValue="mac"